 To delay your period, start taking your prescribed dose of Utovlan three days before your period is due.
 You take the medicine three times a day for up to fourteen days.
 To delay your period for up to 17 days, take Utovlan for 20 days, starting 3 days before your period is due to begin.
 For the purpose of delaying your period, 20 days is recommended as the maximum length of time to take the treatment.
 Once you stop taking it, your period will return after three days.
 For any other conditions or issues with your period then follow the instructions provided by your doctor or pharmacist.

 Utovlan will not usually cause problems.
 The most common side effects are related to undesirable bleeding patterns.

 Utovlan should not be used by women who:

 Speak to your doctor before taking Utovlan if you have any medical conditions.

 If you are taking any other medications then always inform your doctor of this before being prescribed with something new.
 Utovlan is not suitable to be taken alongside the following medicines as they may lessen the effect of the drug:

 You can still drink alcohol while taking Utovlan.
 It may cause sleepiness but mixing the two drugs will not cause any harm.

-Norethisterone is the name of the medicine itself, while Utovlan is a brand of Norethisterone.
+Norethisterone is the name of the medicine itself, while Utovlan is a brand of norethisterone.
 They are essentially the same thing so the two names may be used interchangeably.

-There is no way to stop your period after it has began.
+There is no way to stop your period after it has begun.
 Once the lining of the uterus has started to shed, you will continue to bleed until the end of your period.
 If you want to delay your period then you need to take Utovlan three days before your period is due.